 Usually you should start by contacting the staff at Saugeen Conservation.
 Feel free to call 519-367-3040 ext.
 243 or email firstname.lastname@example.org

 You will need to provide us with a full property description, such as: municipality, lot and concession, civic address, and assessment roll, number if known.
 You will also be asked for a brief description of the project.
 Providing a site plan is helpful.
-Click here for a site plan example.
+You can find a site example plan here.

 If our approval is required, then further review may be needed before a response is given.
-Usually a proposal requiring more detailed review will be assigned to a specific staff person.
+Usually a proposal, requiring a more detailed review, will be assigned to a specific staff person.
 This pre-consultation stage between staff and the proponent helps to streamline the subsequent permit application review process.

 3) Am I allowed to build on this property?